hermanlintvelt/aws-java-serverless/aws-cdk-java/step_two/README.md

 * Define a CodePipeline linked to github (see `CodeServicesCICDStack`)
 * Temporarily change `CoreServicesCdkApp` to setup code pipeline.

-### Managing AWS Resources and Permissions

-* Show how to create S3 Bucket and assign permissions to lambdas
-* Show how to access Secure Parameter Store

 ## Build & Deploy Stack changes

 **Note:** AWS CDK CLI & Docker is required on your machine to deploy the solution